 Glycol Ethers

-Glycol ethers are common solvents in paints, cleaning products, brake fluid and cosmetics.
-These can damage fertility or the fetus, and children exposed to glycol ethers from paint have a higher chance of developing asthma and allergies.
+Glycol ethers are common solvents in paints, cleaning products, brake fluid, and cosmetics.
+Furthermore, damages fertility or the fetus, and children exposed to glycol ethers from paint have a higher chance of developing asthma and allergies.

 Avoid paint and cleaning products with ingredients such as 2-butoxyethanol (EGBE) and methoxydiglycol (DEGME).